wanprabu/wanprabu.github.io/_pages/about.md

 title: "About Me"
 author_profile: true
-seo_description: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering" page.excerpt: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering - excerpt"
+seo_description: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering"
+excerpt: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering - excerpt"
 redirect_from:
   - /about/
   - /about.html